urbanairship/ruby-library/README.rst

 Configuration
 =============

-In your app initialization, just create a file with a code something like this:
+In your app initialization, you can do something like the following:

     >>> require 'urbanairship'
     >>> Urbanairship.configure do |config|